Gloucester Corporation Tramways / Gloucester Corporation Light Railways

 Button Line reference [None]

-Comments Gloucester Corporation used a general untitled coat of arms pattern button for all its transport services - including the tramways - from the inception in 1902 up until 1936 when all services (by then bus only) were leased to the Bristol Tramways and Carriage Company Limited.
+Comments Gloucester Corporation used a general untitled coat of arms button for all its transport services - including the municipal tramways - from the inception of corporation-operated services in 1903 through to 1936, when the municipal transport services (by then bus only) were leased to the Bristol Tramways and Carriage Company Limited.

 In heraldry, the precise naming of discs or roundels is dependent on their colour, torteaux (plural) being red discs.
 The motto apparently refers to the successful defence of the city during the Royalist siege of 1643.